Stochastic Neural Network Symmetrisation in Markov Categories: Application and numerical results

 \paragraph{Results}

-Figure \ref{fig:matrix-inversion-results} shows the average test loss after training for each model across the range of dimension $d$ that we considered.
-Our method using the ``scalars'' architecture for $\nn_{\gamma_1}$ outperformed all other models, including the baseline method of \cite{kim2023learning} that used the same (but larger) architecture for $\nn_\gamma$.
-This indicates that the greater flexibility obtained by symmetrising $\gamma$, rather than using an intrinsically equivariant neural network, can lead to improved performance.
-In comparison, our method using the Haar measure for $\gamma_1$ did not perform as well, but did perform comparably or better than the baseline method of \cite{kim2023learning} that used an EMLP for its $\nn_\gamma$.
-This is still interesting, as in this case our model did not make use of an intrinsically equivariant neural network as a subcomponent, whereas the baseline did.
-In other words, our recursive symmetrisation approach (Remark \ref{rem:recursive-symmetrisation}) can still outperform intrinsic approaches even when using a highly simplistic base case (the Haar measure, in this case).
-Finally, the remaining two additional baselines performed the worst, which is expected given their more simplistic architectures.
+Figure \ref{fig:matrix-inversion-results} shows the average test loss after training each model across the range of dimension $d$ that we considered.
+Our method consistently performed on par or better than all other models, including those that used an intrinsically equivariant neural network for $\pre$.
+This indicates that the greater flexibility obtained by obtaining $\pre$ via symmetrisation, rather than an intrinsically equivariant neural network, can lead to improved performance.
+The EMLP models performed strongly in low dimensions, but did not scale well to higher dimensions.
+Finally, the remaining two additional baselines performed the worst, which is somewhat to be expected given their more simplistic architectures.